pkmklong/pkmklong/README.md

 * <b>Applied AI in Healthcare </b>- how can data practitioners best collaborate with healthcare professionals to improve patient outcomes?
 * <b>Data Interoperability </b>- how can we make various health data play well together?
 * <b>Algorithmic Fairness </b>- how can we ensure data-driven solutions provide all patients with optimal and equitable care?
-* <b>Biology </b>- how does early life experience shape communication pathways between different areas of the brain?
+* <b>Neuroscience </b>- how does early life experience shape communication pathways between different areas of the brain?

 <!--
 **pkmklong/pkmklong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.